bciobo/localherobox-fullstack-engineer-quest/README.md

 ![alt](./img/task-screen-1.png)

 ### Screen 2
-After submitting the form, the user will be presented with a list of all their orders, the delivery address of that order and the products of the order.
+After submitting the form, the user will be presented with a list of all their orders, the delivery address of that order and the articles of the order.
 ![alt](./img/task-screen-2.png)

 ### Screen 3
-If the user chooses to click on one of the presented orders in the list, they will be presented with a detailed view of the order, including tracking and article information.
+If the user chooses to click on one of the presented orders in the list, they will be presented with a detailed view of the order, including campaign and article information.
 ![alt](./img/task-screen-3.png)

 > ☝ Above mockups are just an inspiration.
 The final design and what you want to display to the user is up to you - do not overdo it - we just want to see how you tackle the task and what your coding style is like 😏